Multi-Scale Node Embeddings for Graph Modeling and Generation: Derivation of the multi-scale probability

+In both cases, the function $ \phi(\cdot)$ is not a monotonic function of its argument, so the StructE does not imply \textit{statistical} equivalence (StatE) at the optimal likelihood point.
+The result won't change including the self-loops (full likelihood), since $ \phi(x_{i}) \to \phi(x_{i}, w_{i})$ which will depend on two independent parameters.

-This result does not hold for $ D > 1$ since $ \phi(y_ik)$ is not monotonic in $ y_ik$ as it depends on the scalar product $ \langle \vec{y}_i, \vec{x}_j \rangle$.
-However, if $ i, i'$ have the same neighbors, they have the same role in the network, and so the model should have the same parameters for the two nodes.
+However, if $ i, i'$ have the same (external) neighbors, they have the same outer role in the network, and so the model should have the same $ \vec{x}$ parameters for the two nodes.
 Formally,